Michael Palmer (poet): Critical reception

+As for the modernist project, its legacy is something Palmer both resists and embraces.
+Palmer is candid about the towering figures of early modernism, the great inventors of the period, those who MAKE IT NEW (i.e., Yeats, Eliot and Pound).
+But Palmer clearly states that there remains “something quite harrowing inscribed at the heart of modernism.”

+Palmer’s concern is “to maintain or at least continue the search for an ethics of the I/Thou."
+The poet must suffer 'loss', embrace disturbance and paradox, agonizing over what cannot be accounted for.
+Palmer will admit into his work that "essential errancy of discovery in the poem" that would not be a “unified narrative explanation of the self,” but would allow for “cloaked meaning and necessary semantic indirection.”

 Collaborations

+Perhaps similar to Olson's and Duncan’s impact on their generation, Palmer's influence remains singular and palpable, if difficult to measure.
+For many decades now, Palmer has worked collaboratively in the fields of dance, translation, teaching, and the visual arts.

-Palmer has published translations from French, Russian and Brazilian Portuguese, and has engaged in multiple collaborations with painters.
-These include the German painter Gerhard Richter, French painter Micaëla Henich, and Italian painter Sandro Chia.
-He edited and helped translate Nothing The Sun Could Not Explain: Twenty Contemporary Brazilian Poets (Sun & Moon Press, 1997).
+Palmer has published translations from French, Russian, and Brazilian Portuguese.
+He edited and helped translate Nothing The Sun Could Not Explain: Twenty Contemporary Brazilian Poets.
 With Michael Molnar and John High, Palmer helped edit and translate a volume of poetry by the Russian poet Alexei Parshchikov, Blue Vitriol (Avec Books, 1994).
-He also translated "Theory of Tables" (1994), a book written by Emmanuel Hocquard, a project that grew out of Hocquard's translations of Palmer's "Baudelaire Series" into French.
+And he translated "Theory of Tables" (1994), a book written by Emmanuel Hocquard, a project that grew out of Hocquard's translations of Palmer's "Baudelaire Series" into French.
 Palmer has written many radio plays and works of criticism.

-But his lasting significance occurs as the singular concerns of the artist extend into the aleatory, the multiple, and the collaborative.
+He has participated in multiple collaborations with a wide range of painters.
+These include the German painter Gerhard Richter, Italian painter Sandro Chia and French painter Micaëla Henich.